fbredius/wdm-group-2/README.md

   Folder containing the stock application logic, the message consumer and dockerfile.

 * `test`
     Folder containing some basic correctness tests for the entire system.
-(Feel free to enhance them)

 ### How to run